What is IBAN discrimination and how you can fight against it?

 The European Union was one of the best ideas of the 20th century.
 It made our world bigger, freer, and more diverse.
 It also gave us access to one of the largest markets that exists today, exponentially multiplying the possibilities for growth of our business .

 However, different countries of the European Union have adapted to the EU mindset at different speeds.
-Some countries, unfortunately, despite being able to enjoy all the advantages of being in the common market, live with their backs to Europe .
+Some companies or even institutions, unfortunately, despite being able to enjoy all the advantages of being in the common market, live with their backs to Europe.

 What is IBAN discrimination, how does it affect your business, and how can you fight it?

 It is a more common phenomenon than it may seem, especially in some EU countries, and especially if you have a foreign bank account.
 Say you are an expat.
 After renting an apartment in your new city, you go to the office of the electricity, water, or heating service supplier, and try to set the payment of their fee with the IBAN from your Lithuanian, German or Estonian account.
 The lady at the desk in front of you, quite kindly, looks at you as if you came from another planetary system and tells you that she needs you to give her a “normal” account (meaning: a local bank account) 🤦.

 In some cases, local service companies and even governmental institutions, from city councils to a Ministry’s office, can claim that they are incapable of receiving any payment from you from your EU account.